-- Encouraging social distancing by offering a take-out option, only.
+- Encouraging social distancing and offering a take-out option

 - Established an internal task force to monitor and provide guidance in real time

-- Adding drop-off locations for Duke Dine-Out Mobile Ordering
+- Adding multiple new locations for Duke Dine-Out Mobile Ordering

 - Conducting Steritech 3rd party virtual inspections